vesterheim/vesterheim.github.io/events/away/rochester/index.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---
-Everyone is invited to join Vesterheim in Middleton, Wisconsin, at a luncheon presentation, _Telling Stories . . .
+Everyone is invited to join Vesterheim in Rochester, Minnesota, at a luncheon presentation, _Telling Stories . . .
 With Wood_ by renowned woodcarver Harley Refsal.

-The event will be at The Craftsman Table & Tap, 6712 Frank Lloyd Wright Ave., on Sunday, November 1, from 11:30 a.m.-1:30 p.m. and the cost is $35 per person.
+The event will be at The Kahler Apache, 1517 16th St. S.W., on Sunday, December 6, from 11:30 a.m.-1:30 p.m. and the cost is $35 per person.
 Bring your friends!

 Figure carving in Scandinavia reaches back throughout history to a time when people sat around warm fires in winter, sharing their imagination with stories and carvings.
 Millions of people are now rediscovering the beauty of this (almost) lost art, thanks to the dedication and artistic skills of people like Harley Refsal.